casper-network/docs/source/docs/casper/resources/moving-to-casper.md

 All public methods defined within the contract serve as its interface, exposing its functionality.

+Near smart contracts are immutable but the state can change as transactions are executed.
+Contracts can be also upgradable through the deployment of new versions of the contract.
 The Near blockchain provides various capabilities for versioning, including state migrations, state versioning, and contract self-updates.

 </TabItem>
 <TabItem value="Aptos" label="Aptos">